EnChiSu/Financial-Engineer/HW4/README.md

 # Homework 4:

 I present HW4 with three files:
-* The first file is "HW4_Lesson learn.md" which I explain the lesson I learn during this week's HW.
+* The first file is "HW4_Lesson learn.md" which I explain the lesson I learn in this week's HW.
 * The second file is "HW4_Work flow.ipynb" which I demonstrate and explain my work flow for this week's HW step by step.
 * The third file is "HW4_Package code.ipynb" which I package all the code in the work flow file into a function.
 You can simply download and execute it. <br />